Reading Time: 23 minutes

 5.1.6 No refunds will be issued should the Client cancel or reschedule any training session.

-6.1 The Client agrees to the terms and conditions and to pay the fees as detailed in the accepted Proposal in accordance with these terms of payment.
-Where no specific payment terms are specified, the invoice shall be payable Net 30 days.
+6.1 The Client agrees to pay the fees as detailed in the accepted Proposal in accordance with these terms of payment.

 6.2 In addition, where we provide our services on the client’s site or place of choosing, we will charge to the Client our reasonable travelling time based on our published daily rate for consultancy and travel expenses, any incidental expenses for materials used and for third party goods and services supplied in connection with the provision of the Services.

-6.4 All invoices are payable in pounds sterling by bank transfer or via our chosen recurring payment system, without set-off, withholding or deduction, strictly within 30 days from the date of invoice, unless otherwise agreed.
+6.4 All invoices are payable in pounds sterling by bank transfer or via our chosen recurring payment system, without set-off, withholding or deduction, strictly within 14 days from the date of invoice, unless otherwise agreed or stipulated on our official invoices.

 6.5 All sums payable under the Contract are exclusive of VAT at the current rate.
 Any amendment to the standard VAT rate will be notified in writing and subsequent payments adjusted accordingly.